 Join other CS professionals from hundreds of companies who have made the commitment to serve as volunteers for TEALS.
 Learn how to get started with the resources below.

 Check out the volunteer guide

-Learn more about the opportunities available for in-person and remote teaching and the types of volunteer roles available in our definitive TEALS volunteer guide.
+Review the opportunities available for in-person and remote teaching, the types of volunteer roles available, and the commitment required to be a TEALS volunteer.

 The information session provides an overview about this computer science volunteer opportunity and the curricula.

 Find answers in the FAQ

 What time of day are CS classes held?
 How many volunteer hours are required?
 Get the answers to your questions in our FAQ.